markdohle/week-18/README.md

 Video 18.7 - Band Bank Navigation Bar

 1. Create the navbar fuctional component with return tags.
 Wrap the paths in fragment, which is an empty tag.
+Why do I need to use the fragment this time, but not in Video 18.2 exercise?

 ```
 <>